Towards Black-Box Membership Inference Attack for Diffusion Models

 \section{Datasets, Models and Hyperparameters}

-We use NVIDIA RTX 6000 graphics card for all experiments.
+We use NVIDIA RTX 6000 graphics cards for all our experiments.

-For DDIM, we follow the training hyperparameters of~\cite{duan2023diffusion} to train a DDIM model on the CIFAR-10/100~\cite{krizhevsky2009learning}, STL10-Unlabeled~\citep{coates2011analysis} datasets, using 1000 image generation steps ($T=1000$ and a sampling interval of $k = 100$.
+For DDIM, we follow the training hyperparameters of~\citep{duan2023diffusion} to train a DDIM model on the CIFAR-10/100~\citep{krizhevsky2009learning} and STL10-Unlabeled~\citep{coates2011analysis} datasets, using 1000 image generation steps ($T=1000$) and a sampling interval of $k=100$.
 The training iterations are set to 800,000.
 For all the datasets, we randomly select 50\% of the training samples to train the model and designate them as members.
 The remaining 50\% of the training samples are used as nonmembers.

-We take~\cite{matsumoto2023membership}, \cite{duan2023diffusion}, and \cite{kong2023efficient} as our baseline methods.
-We use their codes from the official repositories and apply the optimal hyperparameters from their papers.
-For our algorithm, we fix the diffusion step at $t = 200$ and independently call the variation API 10 times to take the average of the output images as $\hat{x}$.
+We use~\citep{matsumoto2023membership,duan2023diffusion,kong2023efficient} as our baseline methods.
+We use their official code repositories and apply the optimal hyperparameters from their papers.
+For our algorithm, we fix the diffusion step at $t=200$ and independently call the variation API 10 times to average the output images as $\hat{x}$.

 For the Diffusion Transformers, we train the model on the ImageNet~\citep{deng2009imagenet} dataset, using 1000 image generation steps ($T=1000$), while for other training hyperparameters, we follow the setup of~\citep{peebles2023scalable}.
 We randomly select 100,000 images from the ImageNet training set to train the model at resolutions of either $128\times128$ or $256\times256$.
 For the $128\times128$ image size, we use 200,000 training iterations.
 For the $256\times256$ image size, we use 300,000 training iterations.
 These numbers of training iterations are chosen to ensure the generation of high-quality images.

 For the membership inference attack setup, 1000 images are randomly selected from our training set as the member set, and another 1000 images are randomly chosen from the ImageNet validation set as the non-member set.
 We fix the diffusion step at $t=100$ and the DDIM step at $k=50$, and independently call the variation API 10 times to average the output images as $\hat{x}$.

 We also use~\citep{matsumoto2023membership,duan2023diffusion,kong2023efficient} as our baseline methods.
 Since these papers do not study Diffusion Transformers, we adapt their algorithms to the DiT framework for evaluation.
 We fix the DDIM step at $k=50$ and choose diffusion steps $t \in [50,100,150,200,250,300]$, recording their optimal solutions under these different hyperparameter settings.